The Piper at the Gates of Dawn: Recording

-The band's record deal: a £5,000 advance over five years, low royalties and no free studio time (poor by today's standards, but typical for the time), did include album development, which was very unusual; EMI, unsure of exactly what kind of band they had signed, gave them free rein to record whatever they wanted.
+Pink Floyd's record deal was a £5,000 advance over five years, low royalties and no free studio time, which was poor by today's standards, but typical for the time.
+It included album development, which was very unusual; EMI, unsure of exactly what kind of band they had signed, gave them free rein to record whatever they wanted.

-They were obliged to record their first album at EMI's Abbey Road Studios in London, overseen by producer Norman Smith, a central figure in Pink Floyd's negotiations with EMI.
+They recorded the album at EMI's Abbey Road Studios in London and their recording room was next to the Beatles' recording room where the Beatles were recording the album Sgt.
+Pepper's Lonely Hearts Club Band.
+Pink Floyd sat in on one Beatles session for the song "Lovely Rita".
+The Piper at the Gates of Dawn was overseen by producer Norman Smith, a central figure in Pink Floyd's negotiations with EMI.
 Balance engineer Pete Bown, who had mentored Smith, helped ensure that the album had a unique sound, through his experimentation with equipment and recording techniques.
 Bown, assisted by studio manager David Harris, set up microphones an hour before the sessions began.
 Bown's microphone choices were mostly different from those used by Smith to record the Beatles' EMI sessions.
 Because of the quietness of Barrett's singing, he was placed in a vocal isolation booth to sing his parts.
 Automatic double tracking (ADT) was used to add layers of echo to the vocals and to some instruments.
 The album features an unusually heavy use of echo and reverb to create a unique sound.
 Much of the reverb came from a set of Elektro-Mess-Technik plate reverberators – customised EMT 140s containing thin metal plates under tension – and the studio's tiled echo chamber built in 1931.

 The album is made up of two different classes of songs: lengthy improvisations from the band's live performances and shorter songs that Barrett had written.
 Barrett's LSD intake escalated part-way through the album's recording sessions.
 Although in his 2005 autobiography Mason recalled the sessions as relatively trouble-free, Smith disagreed and claimed that Barrett was unresponsive to his suggestions and constructive criticism.
 In an attempt to build a relationship with the band, Smith played jazz on the piano while the band joined in.
 These jam sessions worked well with Waters, who was apparently helpful, and Wright, who was "laid-back".
 Smith's attempts to connect with Barrett were less productive: "With Syd, I eventually realised I was wasting my time."
 Smith later admitted that his traditional ideas of music were somewhat at odds with the psychedelic background from which Pink Floyd had come.
 Nevertheless, he managed to "discourage the live ramble", as band manager Peter Jenner called it, guiding the band toward producing songs with a more manageable length.